crosspeaksoftware/woo-address-book/readme.txt

 2. Easily select your billing and shipping address on checkout.

 == Changelog ==

+= 2.6.5 =
+* Fix compiled stylesheet as part of build process.

 = 2.6.4 =
 * Use WooCommerce ajax instead of WordPress ajax for improved compatibility.